danforthcenter/plantcv/docs/visualize_tile.md

 This is a plotting method used to examine several output versions, such as from different model fits with varying parameters, all at once.

-**plantcv.visualize.tile**(*images, nrow, ncol*)
+**plantcv.visualize.tile**(*images, ncol*)

 **returns** comp_img

 - **Parameters:**
     - images - A list of numpy arrays to tile into a composite.
-    - nrow - Number of rows in composite output
-    - ncol - Number of columns in composite output
+    - ncol - Number of columns in composite output.
+Number of rows is calculated from the number of input images.

 - **Example use:**
     - Below